-Chalk enables innovative machine learning teams to focus on building the unique products and models which make their business stand out.
+Chalk enables innovative machine learning teams to focus on building the unique products and models that make their business stand out.
 Behind the scenes Chalk seamlessly handles data infrastructure with a best-in-class developer experience.

 Chalk is both a framework and a platform — developers can write code using familiar Python packages, and deploy that code to Chalk’s platform.
-Chalk infrastructure executes customer defined pipelines to compute “feature” data for machine learning applications.
+Chalk infrastructure executes-customer defined pipelines to compute “feature” data for machine learning applications.
 Chalk then serves this data back to customer applications for online inference and to customer data teams for training set generation.

 Chalk was built to help answer the world’s hardest questions.
 By democratizing access to machine learning, we hope to do just that.

 Chalk was founded and is based in San Francisco, with our primary office in the Mission District.

 At Chalk, protecting customer data is core to our mission.
 It goes without saying — a culture of security is required to earn the trust of organizations that are solving important problems.
 Consequently, we integrate security best practices into every aspect of our operations and product development and continuously work to harden our security.

 Chalk adheres to a program that protects confidentiality, integrity, and availability of data.
 We have developed information security policies, updated at a minimum on an annual basis, to enforce best practices across access control, risk management, change management, incident response, and other critical areas.
 We align our policies with standard industry frameworks and our controls are certified via a SOC-2 Type 1 assessment.
 You can request a copy of our certified report by contacting email@example.com.